mistio/localmail/README.rst

 Embedding
 =========

-If you want to embed localmail in another non-twisted program
+If you want to embed localmail in another non-twisted program, such as test runner, do the following.

 ::